 - Induction is generally the more expensive option of the two.

-- Induction requires cookware to have a ferrous bottom so the heat can be conducted rapidly, and there are some other things you'll want to consider as well.
+Induction requires cookware to have a ferrous bottom so the heat can be conducted rapidly, and there are some other things you'll want to consider as well.

 - Make sure cookware corresponds closely to the size of the cooking zone as this will greatly reduce the amount of energy your cooktop uses.

 - Cast iron, steel, some enamelled steel and stainless steel pans with an iron base or core are suitable.